hackclub/outernet/README.md

 **🔨 Public Works [#outernet-public-works](https://hackclub.slack.com/archives/C058KCCBQJH)**: A guild for large infrustrucure projects!
 We're building a windmill, a water purifier, and a dam (if there's a creek).

+**💡 Debates & Trivia [#outernet-debates-and-trivia](https://app.slack.com/client/T0266FRGM/C058SH88N5R/)**: Want to debate the best editor?
+Have fun answering cool questions about Hack Club and miscellanea?
+Join us!
+We'll be having a few casual events and a tournament.

 You're welcome to get involved with one of them on Slack or start your own guild with friends!

 ## How can I start a guild?